twr14152/Go_Network_Scripts/README.md

 ```

 # HTTP Client Scripts - (Restconf)
-The first script uses the https transport protocol to connect to Cisco Devnet router and GET router config off it.
-As it stands its more of a learning tool than a useful production script.
-More research needed into understanding restconf and yang.
+The first script uses the https transport protocol to connect to a Cisco Devnet router and GET router configs off the device.
+As it stands the script is more of a learning tool for Go than a useful production script.
+More research is needed into Yang and Restconf to truly understand the capabilities.
 ```
 - http_client/httpGet_v1.go
 - http_client/httpGet_v1_output.txt - shows output of script
 ```
 The second script offers the same functionality as the first only it opens hostfile to get its target hosts.
-It then places those hosts in a slice, then uses a for loop to iterate through the slice and issues the command to run on the device.
+It then places those hosts in a slice, then uses a for loop to iterate through the slice and issues the commands on the devices.
 ```
 - http_client/httpGet_v2.go
 - http_client/host_file001.txt
 - http_client/httpGet_v2_output.txt - shows output of script
 ```
 The third script is a simple config script using restconf.
+The example simply adds a loopback interface.
 ```
 - http_client/httpPost_v1.go
 - http_client/httpPost_v1_output.txt - shows output of script